Director

 Zachary Kornhauser, PhD

-Zach is currently the Senior Director of Faculty Assessment and Development at the Columbia School of Professional Studies in New York, NY.
+Zach is the Senior Director of Faculty Assessment and Development at the Columbia School of Professional Studies in New York, NY.

 Undergraduate Lab Members